Centralised youth work

 Outreach youth workers offer low-threshold individual support for young people under the age of 29, especially in difficult situations.
 The aim is to promote the development of young people, help them become independent and take control of their lives, participate in the society while also assisting them in accessing education and the job market (transition phase work).
 Outreach youth work is free of charge and is based on voluntary participation.
 Working methods include service counselling, individual work and targeted group activities, as well as multi-professional networking.

-K-0 anti-bullying work aims to resolve long-lasting and difficult bullying cases in schools and early childhood education.
-K-0 coordinator is a professional youth worker who uses mediating methods in order to bring understanding between the children / youngsters, their families and the school staff.
-K-0 coordinator cooperates with and is supported by social work and police when their expertise is required.
+Anti-bullying work aims to resolve long-lasting and difficult bullying cases in schools and early childhood education.
+Anti-bullying coordinator is a professional youth worker who uses mediating methods in order to bring understanding between the children / youngsters, their families and the school staff.
+Anti-bullying coordinator cooperates with and is supported by social work and police when their expertise is required.

 Cultural workshop “Kulttuuriverstas”